opendocsg/slw-judgments-backfill/2018_SGHC_254/report.md

 room and the balcony and were not carried out on the cantilevered part of the balcony. [note: 45]

 32     The defendant is right not to take this point.
-What constitutes a “balcony” within the meaning of a by-law depends on the context: _Chong Ken Ban (alias Chong Johnson) and another v Management Corporation Strata Title Plan No 1395_ [2004] 3 SLR(R) 138 at [17].
+What constitutes a “balcony” within the meaning of a by-law depends on the context: _Chong Ken Ban (alias Chong Johnson) and another v Management Corporation Strata Title Plan No 1395_ <span class="citation">[2004] 3 SLR(R) 138</span> at [17].
 The purpose of bylaw 3.0( _n_ )(iii) is to ensure uniformity in the external appearance of The Arcadia.
 The sliding doors between the living room and the balcony, although set well back from the external wall of the balcony, remain visible to external observers.
 Those sliding doors form part of The Arcadia’s external appearance.
 Renovations to those sliding doors – no less than renovations to the cantilevered part of the balcony – have the potential to affect the external appearance of The Arcadia.
 Given its purpose, by-law 3.0( _n_ )(iii) must therefore encompass renovations anywhere on the balcony from the external wall of the balcony right back to the balcony’s shared boundary with the living room.

 _Third difference: when the plaintiff can withhold consent_